autocrypt/autocrypt/doc/features.rst

 Autocrypt features
 --------------------------------

-**If users ask how they can secure their e-mail the answer should be as simple as: use an autocrypt-enabled mail app!**

 End-to-end encrypted e-mail has been around for decades, but has failed to see wide adoption outside of specialist communities, in large part because of difficulties with user experience and certification models.